1998–99 in English football: Division Three

 Brentford, Cambridge United, Cardiff City and Scunthorpe United occupied the four promotion places in Division Three.

-Carlisle United secured their leagues status with seconds to spare in their final game.
+Carlisle United secured their league status with seconds to spare in their final game.
 They entered the game in bottom place, and with 90 minutes on the clock in their home game against Plymouth Argyle they were drawing 1–1 and needed a win to stay up.
-The referee then allowed 4 minutes of stoppage time and with just seconds to go, goalkeeper Jimmy Glass came upfield and scored from a rebounded corner to preserve his club's place in the league, which had been held since 1928.
+The referee then allowed four minutes of stoppage time and with just seconds to go, goalkeeper Jimmy Glass came upfield and scored from a rebounded corner to preserve his club's place in the league, which had been held since 1928.
 Scarborough, who had only joined the league in 1987, were relegated instead.
 Glass, 25, had been signed on loan from Swindon Town after the transfer deadline because an injury crisis had left Carlisle without a goalkeeper for the final few games of the season.